 Nematodes should ideally come into contact with the larvae when the treatment is applied as they will die if they aren’t in a moist environment.
 It was also found that of the larvae that were still alive after the 42-day trial those that had been treated with nematodes were looking distinctly unhealthy being much less responsive than normal and it was suggested that they may fail to pupate.

 The horticultural fleece did not significantly increase the mortality of the treated larvae, but this was thought to be because the fleece didn’t increase the humidity levels and therefore the conditions that would have helped the nematodes.
 From a gardener’s point of view, fleecing plants to treat them isn’t always going to be a practical or visually pleasing option, so in some ways it was good that the research didn’t end up recommending it.

 The overall conclusion was that larvae mortality was 39-48% (excluding missing individuals) on plants treated with Nemasys Biological Fruit and Veg Protection.
 Comparing this to treatment by Bacillus thuringiensis (in products like Dipel or XenTari) where infected larvae stop eating within an hour and are dead within 48hrs, it is less effective.
 However, under the right conditions it is another tool that offers no pest resistance issues that is available to try and control the problem faced by boxwood owners who have box tree caterpillar infestations.
 In the future the RHS plan to continue research into strategies for managing both the pest and disease threats faced by box.
 (Note: neither Dipel or XenTari are currently registered for domestic use in the UK).

 EBTS UK would like to thank Stephanie Bird of the RHS and BASF for making the results of this research available.

-- BASF has offer one EBTS UK member the chance to win a full treatment of Nemasys Fruit and Veg Protection (6 packs).
+Congratulations to EBTS UK member Justin, who entered his email address to win a full treatment of Nemasys Fruit and Veg Protection (6 packs) courtesy of BASF.